caseyjamesdavis/covid19-numbers/README.md

 # covid19-numbers

 Simple analysis of the covid 19 data supplied by Johns Hopkins University Center for Systems Science and Engineering ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
 The jupyter notebook file above will pull down the data and generate the information below.
 The code is also available as a python file.

 &ensp;

+### The purpose of this effort is to increase my own understanding of the pandemic.

+&ensp;